Custom kubectl commands

 Example of parallel deployment with kubectl

 Let’s see a full example.
-In this pipeline we are going to create two docker images and deploy them into two separate clusters, using custom
+In this pipeline, we will create two Docker images and deploy them on two separate clusters, using custom

 kubectl commands.
-We are going also to use the parallel capability of Codefresh pipelines.
+We will also use the parallel capability of Codefresh pipelines.

 Here is the pipeline:

-In this example above we select the one of the clusters on each deployment step, and then apply several Kubernetes manifests that constitute an application.
+In the example above, we select one of the clusters in each deployment step, and then apply several Kubernetes manifests that constitute an application.